cracker0dks/LicodeSip/README.md

 ![asd](/doc/arch.png)

 ## Some Facts:
+1. This is still beta so do not run in production.
+Needs a lot more testing!
-1. Bridge is not limitted to an amount of SIP Calls
+2. Bridge is not limitted to an amount of SIP Calls
 2. Called Number desides to witch Licode Room your Phone connects
 2. The bridge is working like a single SIP client and can be connected to any SIP Server supported by: http://jssip.net
 3. Bridge using the chromium WebRTC stack and is running in a Headless browser